GFDRR/CCDR-tools/docs/intro-hazard.md

 Note that a return period of 1,000 years, while very unlikely, can occur anyday!
 Therefore it is important to consider all range of probabilities when assessing risk.
 ```

-## Limitations
-Hazard models have limitations in their use.
+Hazard models carry **limitations related to their applicability**.
 Their quality depend on scale, resolution, model quality, training period and related input data quality.
 As a rule of thumb, their fitness for application in the context of a risk screening or assessment exercise depends on the scale of the risk analysis, i.e. locally-sourced models are expeceted to be best fitted for local scale assessment (e.g. city level), while global models are best suited for national or sub-national estimates.

 In the context of developing countries, however, a global model is the only available source of hazard data for a location.
 In those cases, the application of the global model must be taken with caution and correctly interpreted acknowledging the limitations.